-This simple sauce relies on good eggplants (aubergine), tasty, ripe tomatoes, fresh basil and a good ricotta cheese.
+This simple sauce relies on good eggplants (aubergines), tasty, ripe tomatoes, fresh basil and a good ricotta cheese.
+A real treat in the autumn at our cooking school in Tuscany!

 - 3 eggplants/aubergines